lucasfcosta/blog/_posts/2016-10-06-Meta-Programming-in-JavaScript---Part-One.md

 ## Coming up soon...

-In this post we talket about enumerating properties, about property descriptors and how to take advantage of them.
+In this post we talked about enumerating properties, about property descriptors and how to take advantage of them.
 In the next one I'll talk about `freezing`, `sealing` and about inheritance.

 You better be prepared!